Your basket is currently empty!

 You can enhance your memory retrieval by actively holding onto important information.

-Active holding refers to the conscious effort of paying attention and with the information you want to remember.
+Active holding refers to the conscious effort of paying attention and engaging with the information you want to remember.

 This process plays a crucial role in memory consolidation, which is the process of strengthening and stabilising memories in the brain.